XiaoLeGG/mobility-agent/design_materials/encapsulate_design.md

 ##### 2.1.5.1 Description

-Compute the distance (in kilometers) travelled straight line by a set of individuals in a TrajDataFrame.
+Compute the distance (in kilometers) travelled straight line by a set of individuals.
 The distance straight d<sub>SL</sub> travelled by an individual `u` is computed as the sum of the distances travelled `u`.

 Warning: The input TrajDataFrame must be sorted in ascending order by datetime.